jamwalshah/surya_pg_dbda/module_5_BigDataTechnologies/BigDataTechnologies_Notes Surya/Day 09 - BigDataTechnologies.md

 ### Hadoop Web Interface

-- To access Haoop web interface, we'll need Hadoop running again
+- To access Hadoop web interface, we'll need Hadoop running again
 - Once all processes of Hadoop is up and running, you may visit [http://localhost:50070/](http://localhost:50070/) to access the Web UI of the NameNode daemon

     ![Hadoop-web-UI](../content_BigDataTechnologies/Hadoop-web-UI.png)